How many current students are attending TU from my home country?

 Can I take English classes at TU before enrolling in academic courses?

 Yes, the University of Tulsa offers conditional academic admission and permits students to begin studies at our English Institute for International Students (EIIS) prior to enrolling in academic courses.
 Interested students should complete the International Undergraduate Admission form and indicate that they wish to fulfill the English requirement by studying at TU’s EIIS.
-Upon official acceptance to TU, a place will be reserved in the English program for the student and following successful completion of the EIIS and submission of one of the English proficiency requirements listed in here, the student will be permitted to select academic courses.
+Upon official acceptance to TU, a place will be reserved in the Intensive English Program (IEP) for the student.
+Following successful completion of the IEP (or submission of a qualifying TOEFL or IELTS score – see here), the student will be permitted to enroll in academic courses.

 Can I take English Institute classes at the same time that I am taking academic classes?